AmirIqbalKhan/archi/replit.md

 ## Overview

-This is a full-stack web application for an architectural portfolio featuring a brutalist design aesthetic.
+This is a full-stack web application for an architectural portfolio featuring a modern minimal design aesthetic.
 The project showcases architectural projects and provides a contact form for potential clients.
 It's built with a React frontend, Express backend, and uses Drizzle ORM for database operations.

 ## System Architecture